Child Custody Mediation FAQ

 If you'd like to know more about the possibility of a mediated child custody arrangement or have questions about your child custody case, there's no substitute for professional legal counsel.
 Having sound advice and expert representation can make all the difference in the outcome of your child custody dispute.

 A child custody attorney will be able to help you.
 They can provide valuable legal advice to guide you through the mediation process.
-They can even help represent you at mediation sessions, or alternative dispute resolution sessions.
+They can even help represent you at mediation or alternative dispute resolution sessions.
 They can advocate for your parenting time or child support payments.
-They can also help draw a custody agreement.
+They can also help draw a custody agreeme

 Was this helpful?